 - Checks for duplicated threats, weaknesses and countermeasures

 - Check for the correct status of countermeasures

-- Checks for empty references
+- Checks for empty, wrong or broken references

 - Manual tests to ensure any new content is functioning as expected before release